xr-cc/xr-cc.github.io/content/events/Evolution2023/index.md

 ---
-title: "ML-MAGES: A machine learning framework for multivariate genetic association analyses with genes and effect size shrinkage"
+title: "Clumppling: a new method for aligning replicate solutions in population structure analysis."

-event: RECOMB 2025
+event: Evolution 2023

-location: Seoul, Korea
+location: Albuquerque, NM, USA

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2025-04-01'
+date: '2023-06-01'
 # date_end: '2030-06-01T15:00:00Z'
 all_day: false